 Fraser is a somewhat small city located in the state of Michigan.
 With a population of 14,572 people and four constituent neighborhoods, Fraser is the 83rd largest community in Michigan.

 Also of interest is that Fraser has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.10% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Fraser citizens is a little higher than the average for US cities and towns: 24.08% of adults in Fraser have at least a bachelor's degree.
+The population of Fraser overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Fraser, 23.55% have at least a bachelor's degree.

 Fraser is a somewhat ethnically-diverse city.
 The people who call Fraser home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fraser residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Fraser include German, Polish, Italian, Irish, and English.

 The most common language spoken in Fraser is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Arabic and Polish.